 "Over the last eleven years [2000 - 2011] we have made annual visits to a central Australian Aboriginal community about two and a half hours’ drive north west of Alice Springs on the edge of the Tanami Desert.
-The community comprises about 250 people who have communal ownership of only a couple of square kilometers excised from a pastoral lease.
+The community comprises about 250 people who have communal ownership of only a couple of square kilometres excised from a pastoral lease.

 There are no police based in the community.
-There is a four teacher school, a community office, a health clinic, a child care center and an aged care service providing meals and community support.
+There is a four teacher school, a community office, a health clinic, a child care centre and an aged care service providing meals and community support.